nativewind/nativewind/v4-release-DRAFT.md

 ### setVariables() has been removed

-Simply add the variables to a component’s style tag to set the variables for the subtree.
+Simply add the variables to a component’s style tag using the new `vars()` function.
 See the New Features for more information.

 ### Misc